paukkroa/MeetingSummarizer/readme.md

 # Lecture Summarizer

-A tool to capture system audio and create transcriptions and summarizations from it.
+A Python tool to capture system audio and create transcriptions and summarizations from it.
+You can also use existing audio files of speech.
 Uses OpenAI's Whisper for transcription and OpenAI API for summarization.

 Version: 0.1